 - Optimize your LinkedIn video length.
 For example, if your objective is brand awareness, you have to keep it short (under 30 seconds).
 Go for 30-90 seconds for upper-funnel audiences, and over that only when there’s a remarkable story that you want to tell about your law firm.

 - Don’t forget your calls to action.
 Based on your goals, set the appropriate CTAs to help you get the information you need, attract leads, get to know your peers, or even gather intel on prospective talent.

 - Monitor activity and always respond to comments, questions, and feedback.

 - It’s time for our top tips.

-- Create and launch a short and to-the-point video testimonial with some of your satisfied clients to increase brand perception and enhance your Law Firm’s brand awareness.
+- Create and launch short, to-the-point video testimonials with some of your satisfied clients to increase brand perception and enhance your law firm’s brand awareness.

 - Create “inside the law firm” videos, showing your core values, explaining why you (or your colleagues) chose to practice law.
 This can be another effective way to increase brand awareness and add a personal, human touch.